 Saint Raphael Academy is accredited by the National Education Association of Schools and Colleges (NEASC), and is a member of the National Catholic Education Association (NCEA), Rhode Island Association of School Principals (RIASP), Lasallian Association of Secondary School Chief Administrators (LASSCA) among others.

-Beginning with the 2019-2020 academic year, the Theology Department will institute new project requirements for the Christian service hours students perform as part of their requirement for graduation.
+The Theology Department has new project requirements for the Christian service hours students perform as part of their requirement for graduation.

 All students will complete a project that will explore their deeper connection to their service hours.
 Freshmen and sophomores will still perform 10 hours of service, and juniors and seniors will still perform 20 hours of service.
 Service hours for the 2019-2020 academic year may begin to accrue after June 13, 2019, so summer projects are acceptable.